DescriptionPlanting InstructionsAfter CareDelivery & Guarantee

 History & Parentage:

 It hails from Kingsbury Episcopi in Somerset.
-The original Dabinett tree was found by chance, growing in a hedge, at start of the 20th century by William Dabinett; this variety is superior in size and flavour.
-The fruit are known locally as Tommy Rodfords.
+The original Dabinett tree was found by chance, growing in a hedge, at the start of the 20th century by William Dabinett; this variety is superior in size and flavour.
+The trees are known locally as Tommy Rodfords.

 Notes on planting Black Dabinett trees: